 - In adult women, heavier bleeding during a period

-- Red dots—may happen in groups and look like a rash
+- Red dots on the skin—may happen in groups and look like a rash

 The doctor will ask about your symptoms and health history.
 You may have: